 Some assault situations can pose difficulties in distinguishing victims.
-If a number of persons are involved in a dispute or disturbance and LE investigations cannot establish the aggressors from the victims, record all persons involved as both victims and offenders.
+If multiple persons are involved in a dispute or disturbance and LE investigations cannot establish the aggressors from the victims, record all persons involved as both victims and offenders.
 (Such situations can occur with domestic disputes, barroom brawls, etc.)